 How it works with federal consolidation loans

-Consolidation loans are set up to be paid off in 10 to 30 years, but apart from the potential for a new repayment timeline, graduated payments work the same way.
+Consolidation loans are set up to be paid off in 10 to 30 years, but graduated payments work the same way apart from the potential for a new repayment timeline.

-Your consolidation loan timeline is based on the total amount of federal student loan debt you carry, including your consolidated loan as well as other federal student loans.
+Your consolidation loan timeline is based on the total amount of federal student loan debt you carry, including your consolidated loan and other federal student loans.

 Graduated repayment plan schedule for consolidated loans